Gnosder/Gaming/Algos/Algos Almanac.md

 ### Sigmarl Islands

 Interspersed among the reefs of the Barrier sea are a large collection of volcanic islands (Hawaii and FF10).
 This area is mostly safe, although a massive leviathan referred to as "Sin of Dahlmar" often torments the area.

+## Plot Threads
+History of Algos — 4th age, Harbinger’s Fall

+Secrets of High Tower — Shard of the heart of Dalamur.
+Resists the Wrath.
+Possessed by powerful Eikon (Coils of Bahamut)

+The book of Kahi Akarana — Necromancer king, his personality was split into scave, freed by Hilda, gave her powerful necromancy in exchange for fealty (wants to possess a new host and live again).

+The Dragon God of the Frayed Mountain — Ghaul, World Ender, Destroyer of Dalamur, Herald of Wrath.

+Ruins of Gridania — Ruined and mostly picked over by the mutants of Hallowed Bastion.

+Mutants of the Hallowed Bastion — An impromptu stronghold in a valley built from the remains of the old world.
+The mutants are twisted by Wrath but not fully corrupted (until they die and return as Wrathborn).
+Their mutations make them look like wrath infested tieflings; they have access to wrath magic which emphasizes curses and hexes.
+They fight against the Hive.

+Swords of the Worm Gods —

+Sins of Mhach —

+Secrets of Daedric —

+## Index of people, places, and things
+Cal Kepler —
+Cara Balur — Drwarvan stronghold, ruled by Ghaul, “Mountain Home of the Fire Snake” (not ghaul, other dragon that used to live there)
+Daedric — aka Shady Guy, works for mysterious employers Elinor Lucas —
+Evert — Coachman of House Gerard
+Frayed Mountain —
+Gaxton —
+Ghaul —
+Gridania —
+Haversfjord —
+Heilda —
+Hollowed Bastion—
+King Gundolf Hightower —
+Mayor Wighelm Tollar —
+Mhach —
+Mt.
+High Tower —
+Scav —
+Viggo — Usher of House Gerard